Same-sex marriage in Illinois: Early court cases

 On May 30, 2012, both Lambda Legal and the American Civil Liberties Union announced lawsuits in state court, Darby v.
 Orr and Lazaro v.
-Orr, challenging the refusal of the Cook County Clerk's Office headed by David Orr to issue marriage licenses to same-sex couples.
+Orr, challenging the refusal of the Cook County Clerk, David Orr, to issue marriage licenses to same-sex couples.
 Both contended that the Illinois Marriage and Dissolution of Marriage Act violated the Illinois Constitution's guarantees of equal protection and due process.
 The Illinois Attorney General, Lisa Madigan, announced the next day that her office would support the lawsuits, and Orr supported same-sex marriage.
 The Cook County State's Attorney, Anita Alvarez, had also conceded that the state's ban on same-sex marriages was unconstitutional.
 On July 3, the Chancery Division of the Circuit Court of Cook County approved the request of two county clerks from other parts of the state, represented by the Thomas More Society, a conservative legal group, to intervene to defend the act.
-On November 30, it denied requests by the Church of Christian Liberty, the Grace Gospel Fellowship, and the Illinois Family Institute, opponents of same-sex marriage, to be allowed to intervene to defend the law.
+On November 30, it denied requests by the Church of Christian Liberty, the Grace Gospel Fellowship and the Illinois Family Institute, opponents of same-sex marriage, to be allowed to intervene to defend the law.
 In July 2013, following the U.S. Supreme Court's decision in United States v.
-Windsor, the plaintiffs in both cases filed motions for summary judgment, asking for a swift ruling in favor of same-sex marriage in Illinois.
-Circuit Judge Sophia Hall heard arguments on August 6 and rejected a motion to dismiss the case on September 27.
+Windsor, the plaintiffs in both cases filed motions for summary judgment, asking for a swift ruling in favor of same-sex marriage.
+Circuit Judge Sophia Hall heard arguments on August 6, and rejected a motion to dismiss the case on September 27.
 Both cases were dismissed on December 17.

 In November 2013, Judge Thomas M. Durkin ordered that a lesbian couple, long-time activist and civil servant Vernita Gray and her partner Patricia Ewert, be allowed to marry because Gray was terminally ill.
-On December 6, four same-sex couples filed a lawsuit, Lee v.
-Orr, in federal district court seeking the right to marry without waiting for the law to take effect on June 1, 2014.
-Two of the couples included a partner suffering from a serious illness.
-On December 10, Judge Sharon Johnson Coleman of the U.S. District Court for the Northern District of Illinois ruled that any same-sex couple could marry if one of the partners was terminally ill.
-On February 21, 2014, she ruled that same-sex couples could begin marrying in Cook County immediately without waiting for the Illinois statute legalizing same-sex marriage to take effect on June 1.